Rangers vs. Mets Player Props Betting Odds

 Lindor Stats

-- Lindor has recorded 124 hits with 29 doubles, two triples, 24 home runs and 53 walks.
+- Lindor has collected 124 hits with 29 doubles, two triples, 24 home runs and 53 walks.
 He has driven in 79 runs with 22 stolen bases.

 Lindor Recent Games